Nidal Hasan: Media analysis and political statements

-Prison life
+Post-conviction life

 Following his conviction and sentencing, Nidal Hasan was incarcerated at the United States Disciplinary Barracks at Fort Leavenworth in Kansas to await execution.
 According to Chris Haug, Fort Hood's Chief of Media Relations, Hasan was stripped of his rank and dismissed from the U.S. Army.
-Hasan would only be referred to as "Inmate Nidal Hasan" going forward.
+Hasan would be referred to as "Inmate Nidal Hasan".
 On September 5, 2013, prison staff force-shaved Hasan.
 Fort Leavenworth authorities justified their decision by citing Hasan would be subject to Army regulations although he was dismissed from the Army and forfeited all pay and allowances.
 Despite Army regulations banning personnel from facial hair, Hasan stopped shaving following the Fort Hood attacks in 2009 by citing his religious beliefs.
-Although no new photos of Hasan are released since his incarceration, military authorities confirmed a video recording of the force-shaving exists per military regulations.
+Although no new photos of Hasan have been released since his incarceration, military authorities confirmed that a video recording of the force-shaving exists, as per military regulations.
 In response, John Galligan, Hasan's former civilian lawyer, planned to sue the military for violating his religious beliefs.
 Galligan argued a military council in 2012 allowed Hasan to keep his beard for the duration of the trial, and dismissed the Army's actions as vindictive.

 On August 28, 2014, Hasan's attorney said Hasan wrote to Abu Bakr al-Baghdadi, then head of the Islamic State of Iraq and the Levant (ISIL).
 In the letter, Hasan requested to be made a citizen of the Islamic State, and included his signature and the abbreviation SoA (Soldier of Allah).

+In January 2015, it was reported that despite the lengthy appeals process, Hasan was "eager to follow his path to martyrdom" as soon as possible.

+Appeals and subsequent developments

+On December 7, 2020, The U.S. Army Court of Criminal Appeals upheld Hasan's death penalty.

+On September 11, 2023, The U.S. Court of Appeals for the Armed Forces upheld Hasan's death penalty.

+On March 31, 2025, the United States Supreme Court denied Hasan's final petition for a writ of certiorari, thereby confirming his death sentence.
+On September 24, 2025, Secretary of Defense Pete Hegseth announced that he was seeking formal approval for Hasan's execution from President Donald Trump.

+In popular culture

+The Israeli singer Eric Berman, in his album "Oh Pathetic Ridiculous Heart," composed the song "Not A Simple Story" following the background of the attacks.
+The song describes Hasan's biography and his deterioration leading him to attack.